David Leffell, MD

 David participates in and often leads the scientific and clinical portions of the Tullis investment process.
 He is also chair of the THI Advisory Board.

-David continues to operate two to three days a week, performing Mohs surgery and plastic reconstruction.
+David continues to operate two to three days a week, performing Mohs surgery, melanoma surgery, and plastic reconstruction.
 His book, Total Skin, is a national consumer reference on skin health.
-David has served as a consultant to a variety of companies including Merck, Bayer, Energizer and smaller companies in the cancer, skin disease, and consumer goods sectors.
+David has served as a consultant to a variety of companies including Merck, Bayer, Energizer, and smaller companies in the cancer, skin disease, and consumer goods sectors.

-David is a trustee of the Hopkins School in New Haven, Connecticut; a member of the board of directors at Validus Pharmaceuticals, Inc.; and a board observer at TriSalus Life Sciences.
+David is a trustee of the Hopkins School in New Haven, Connecticut; a member of the board of directors at BiologicsMD, Xequel Bio, and Skinosive; a board observer at DocMatter, Inc.; a scientific advisory board member at Dermasensor; and a scientific advisor at NextEvo.
+He was previously a board observer at TriSalus Life Sciences.

 David and his wife Cindy live in New Haven but try to spend as much time as possible at their home in the Berkshires.
 There David pursues woodworking (often with wood harvested from fallen trees), hiking, and bear-watching.
 In 2012 he published a collection of photographs called Connecticut Pastoral.